Have a Hard Time Saving Money? You NEED This Budgeting App!

 The Digit app connects to your bank account to move small amounts of money from your checking account into a Digit savings account on a daily basis.
 By transferring smaller amounts, users are less likely to notice the money leaving their checking account, but the accrual in savings is huge!

-Going from having no sense of savings to socking away $1,800 in savings over the course of 10 months is a HUGE accomplishment for me.
+Going from having no sense of savings to socking away $2,174 in savings over the course of a year is a HUGE accomplishment for me.
 And I wouldn’t have been able to do it without this helpful little app!
 There are some key features that make this budgeting app pretty much perfect:

 1. Set up is simple.